tamtakoe/node-arjs-builder/docs/intro.md

 ##The build for the development

 The architecture of the project involves the use of AMD modules, because they are supported by the browser.
 Therefore, there is no need to build scripts in the development (no build — no headaches).
 Of course, this decision is also the fastest.
 For the same reason, none of HTML template engines is not supported.
 According to a reasonable approach for building of the application, you will not have templates of more than 100 lines, and the native HTML knows and reads any web developer.
-Only styles compile, besides css, less, sass, scss, stylus are supported.
-You don't need to put any plugins, everything works out of the box — just write code.
+Builder compiles only the styles (css, less, sass, scss, stylus are supported).
+You don't need to use any plugins, everything works out of the box — just write code.
-The collector makes it easy to do builds for the libraries that support modularity (Bootstrap, Angular Bootstrap, jQuery, Moment, Lodash, etc.), just not to drag in the project unnecessary things.
+The builder makes it easy to do builds for the libraries that support modularity (Bootstrap, Angular Bootstrap, jQuery, Moment, Lodash, etc.), just not to drag in the project unnecessary things.

-The basic architecture of the project
+##The basic architecture of the project

 The working directory of your app will have the following structure:

 ```